shyam1234/Smart_Mobile_Recharge_Suggestion/README.md

 A great idea is just one part of the equation; we also want to learn a bit more about you.
 Share with us some of your other projects so we can get an idea of how we can assist you with your project.**

 *Hello!
 I am Prafulla Malviya a professional Android developer in India.
 I am new in ML.
 I have done some POC for Android TV based on ML for different clients.
-I tried to figure out the views genre based on logs.
-Also, tried to show the annotate the video.
-Find the target ads for the audience etc..
+I tried to figure out the viewer genre based on their logs.
+Also, tried to the annotate the live video for connecting e-commerce with TV ads.
+Also, i have showcase the Poc where we targeted ads for the audience for linear programs.
-I want to showcase "Smart recharge suggestion based on user call habits and network usage".*
+Now, I want to showcase "Smart recharge suggestion based on user call habits and network usage" in AndroidDevChallenge*